benzookapi/shopify-barebone-app-sample/README.md

   - How to create and control fulfillments (shipping) via API for a specific order (TBD)
 - _Transaction_: '/transaction'
   - How to create and control transactions (payments) via API for a specific order (TBD)
+- Metaobject: '/metaobject'
+  - Basic usage (TBD)
+- _Multipass_: '/multipass'
+  - Simple SSO login implementation (TBD, Plus only for live)
 - _B2B_: '/b2b'
   - Sample for creating a company and its onwed customers for B2B checkout (TBD, Plus only for live)
-- _Multipass_: '/multipass'
-  - Simple SSO login implementation (TBD, Plus only for live)
 - _ShopifyQL_: '/shopifyql'
   - Your own ShopifyQL notebook with API.
 (TBD)